cs-ieee-ist/cs-essentials/content/topics/bash/customization.md

 # Bash - Customization (.bashrc)

-Everytime you create a new terminal the code at the file .bashrc is executed.
+Every time you create a new terminal the code at the file .bashrc is executed.
 This allows us to run commands add or change variables and do other types of things.

 ## PATH